MSeal/Core/README.md

 ## Description
-Core is a heavily tested application framework designed to give users a wide range of built in usable application components.
+Core is a heavily tested application framework designed to give users a wide range of built in usable platform independent application components.
 These components include:

 * Logging
 	* Allows multiple loggers to be active at same time